Hero background

 - Ongoing support from the local team (24/7)

-- Safety boxes and lockable rooms
+- Lockboxes and lockable rooms

-- Mosquito nets, fans, and air conditioning in the rooms
+- Mosquito nets, fans and air conditioning in the rooms

 - Safe, welcoming setting surrounded by nature

-🔹 24-hour support
+🔹 24/7 support

-From your arrival at the airport until the end of the programme, you can count on continuous support from the local staff, including evenings and weekends.
-Our HQ team also remains reachable via WhatsApp for any need.
+From your arrival at the airport through to the end of the programme, you can count on the local staff being available, evenings and weekends included.
+Our UK team is also reachable on WhatsApp whenever you need us.

-🔹 Training and orientation
+🔹 Briefing and orientation

-- Avoid moving around alone at night.
+- Avoid going out on your own at night.

-- Travel with other volunteers whenever possible.
+- Travel with other volunteers when you can.

-- Always follow the local coordinator’s advice on transport, sea conditions, and the areas to visit.
+- Always follow your local coordinator's advice on areas and transport.

-💡 Our goal
+💡 Our aim

 🧭 Orientation day

-Ideal arrival time: Sunday between 10:00 and 17:00
+Ideal arrival times: Sunday between 10:00 and 17:00

-- Arrange a personalised transfer (for a fee), or
+- Arrange a private transfer (paid), or

 📍 Meeting point on arrival